CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

     routing and routing is done at both the ingress VTEP and the egress VTEP.

-Distributed routing (asymmetric or symmetric) is commonly deployed with the VTEPs configured with an *anycast IP/MAC address* for each subnet;
-each VTEP that has a particular subnet is configured with the same IP/MAC for that subnet.
+Distributed routing — asymmetric or symmetric — is commonly deployed with the VTEPs configured with an *anycast IP/MAC address* for each subnet.
+That is, each VTEP that has a particular subnet is configured with the same IP/MAC for that subnet.
 Such a model facilitates easy host/VM mobility as there is no need to change the host/VM configuration when it moves from one VTEP to another.

+EVPN in Cumulus Linux supports all of the routing models listed above.
+The models are described further in the following sections.

-All routing happens in the context of a tenant VRF ([virtual routing and forwarding](/version/cumulus-linux-40/Layer-3/Virtual-Routing-and-Forwarding---VRF)).
+All routing happens in the context of a tenant VRF ([virtual routing and forwarding](/version/cumulus-linux-377/Layer-3/Virtual-Routing-and-Forwarding---VRF)).
-A VRF instance is provisioned for each tenant and the subnets of the tenant are associated with that VRF (the corresponding SVI is attached to the VRF).
-Inter-subnet routing for each tenant occurs within the context of the VRF for that tenant and is separate from the routing for other tenants.
+A VRF instance is provisioned for each tenant, and the subnets of the tenant are associated with that VRF (the corresponding SVI is attached to the VRF).
+Inter-subnet routing for each tenant occurs within the context of that tenant's VRF and is separate from the routing for other tenants.

 {{%notice note%}}

 When configuring [VXLAN
-routing](/version/cumulus-linux-40/Network-Virtualization/VXLAN-Routing),
+routing](/version/cumulus-linux-377/Network-Virtualization/VXLAN-Routing),
-Cumulus Networks recommends you enable ARP suppression on all VXLAN interfaces.
+Cumulus Networks recommends enabling ARP suppression on all VXLAN interfaces.
 Otherwise, when a locally attached host ARPs for the gateway, it will receive multiple responses, one from each anycast gateway.

 {{%/notice%}}

-### <span id="src-8366455_EthernetVirtualPrivateNetwork-EVPN-centralized" class="confluence-anchor-link"></span><span>Centralized Routing</span>
+### <span id="src-8362732_EthernetVirtualPrivateNetwork-EVPN-centralized" class="confluence-anchor-link"></span><span>Centralized Routing</span>

-In centralized routing, you configure a specific VTEP to act as the default gateway for all the hosts in a particular subnet throughout the EVPN fabric.
-It is common to provision a pair of VTEPs in active-active mode as the default gateway using an anycast IP/MAC address for each subnet.
-You need to configure all subnets on such a gateway VTEP.
+In centralized routing, a specific VTEP is configured to act as the default gateway for all the hosts in a particular subnet throughout the EVPN fabric.
+It is common to provision a pair of VTEPs in active-active mode as the default gateway, using an anycast IP/MAC address for each subnet.
+All subnets need to be configured on such gateway VTEP(s).
 When a host in one subnet wants to communicate with a host in another subnet, it addresses the packets to the gateway VTEP.
 The ingress VTEP (to which the source host is attached) bridges the packets to the gateway VTEP over the corresponding VXLAN tunnel.
 The gateway VTEP performs the